-Instructions for authorizing a domain using File as the DCV method:
+Instructions for authorizing a domain using a File on your website:

 This validation method requires you demonstrate control over the website content for the domain by making a file available at the file location—provided by your support representative.
 You must then add the random value verification token—provided by your support representative—to the web page in the exact location specified.
 When a CA does a search for the specified URL on that domain, they can look for and confirm the presence of our verification token.

-Use this instruction if you need us to validate a domain using the File DCV method.
+Use this instruction if you need us to validate a domain by proving you are in control of your website content

 - Your Authentication support representative will provide you with the following items: